commititup/messageboard/Readme.md

  $sudo pip install boto3
  $ ./spinAwsInstance --access_key < AWS access key > --secret_key < AWS secret acccess key >
  ```
+ SSH to newly created instance.pull the repo and proceed with these steps

  - Method 1:
     Run initial-node-bootstrap.sh with sudo privileges and it will take care of all the things
  - Method 2